leberns/sp-hello-events/spfx-hello-events/README.md

 ### Unit-Testing

-Refer to the project document [Testing a SharePoint Framework Project with Jest](./testing-spfx-with-jest.md) for a description about how tests were configured, written and performed.
+Refer to the topic [Testing a SharePoint Framework Project with Jest](./testing-spfx-with-jest.md) for a description about how tests were configured, written and performed.

 ### NPM Packages